OAMichael/Mandelbrot-Set/README.md

 make
 ```

-And vuala all you have to do is execute the program:
+And voila, all you have to do is execute the program:

 ```console
 ./Main.exe